priksp08/PowerBI-Samples/README.md

-# database-management
+# PowerBI samples
-This repository contains all my data related to my database design and database management project
+This repository contains all my work related to PowerBI